asciich/flightcontroller/readme.md

 * Daily training:
     * Whenever possible use the controller once a day.
 Simulators also count for daily training.
     * Fly at least once a week outdoors.
 This is why I started [#MeineLuftaufnahmeDerWoche on Twitter](https://twitter.com/hashtag/MeineLuftaufnahmeDerWoche) to keep up the motivation.
-* Always use a DVR:
+* Always use a DVR (Digital Video Recorder):
     * Very useful to find a lost aircraft after a crash.
+Until now I found all my crashed aircrafts and the DVR helped a lot ([even small ones in snow can be found after a longer research](https://www.youtube.com/watch?v=J9r70U-qg88)).
     * Also use it to analyze flights.
 For example my [first longer flight with TBS Tracer installed](https://www.youtube.com/watch?v=0_jYAc9Eyis).